luisdelae/PetFinderCSharp/README.md

   Home Page - When users first visit your web app, they will see:

-    A drop-down list of animal types -- this list is populated via an array of animal types.
+    A drop-down list of animal types
-      Animal types supported by the PetFinder API can be found in their API documentation.
-    A link that takes them to a list of any favorited animals A count of the number of favorited animals
+      This list is populated via an array of animal types. -- to do.
+Currently not in array A link that takes them to a list of any favorited animals A count of the number of favorited animals

   Animal View -

     Once an animal is selected from the drop-down list, the application will display a random pet of the selected animal type.
-    This will require a call to the PetFinder API.
-The pet details should include at least: an image of the pet the name of the pet and the complete description of the pet
+    This will require a call to the PetFinder API. --Done The pet details should include at least:
+      An image of the pet
+      The name of the pet
+      The complete description of the pet

   Favorites Button -